rishab-php-digi/me-fast-excel/readme.md

 # **me/fast-excel**

 A lightweight and efficient package for importing and exporting Excel files in PHP applications.
-Inspired by [FastExcel](https://github.com/rap2hpoutre/fast-excel), this package focuses on simplicity and performance.
+This package focuses on simplicity and performance.

 ---